lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - __UI/validation__: No UI structure or validation logic was modified beyond using the effective bounds; modal overlays and z-index remain unchanged.

 - __QA checklist__:
+  - Preparation overlay and embedded Level Up intro display together during preparation before each round loads; no sessionStorage-based auto-start.
-  - Intro overlay appears only on Level Up Round 1, pauses timer, and uses pink accents.
+  - Intro overlay appears at the start of each Level Up round, pauses timer, and uses pink accents.
   - Round Results shows the per-round progress card with correct net percent (including hint penalties).
   - Final Results shows pass/fail banner and both requirement cards with accurate values.
   - Pink theming is consistent across the three pages.